Lattice (order): Bounded lattice

-and

-which is consistent with the fact that

 Every lattice can be embedded into a bounded lattice by adding a greatest and a least element.
 Furthermore, every non-empty finite lattice is bounded, by taking the join (respectively, meet) of all elements, denoted by $1 = \bigvee L = a_1 \lor \cdots \lor a_n$ (respectively $0 = \bigwedge L = a_1 \land \cdots \land a_n$) where $L = \left\{a_1, \ldots, a_n\right\}$ is the set of all elements.

 Connection to other algebraic structures

 Lattices have some connections to the family of group-like algebraic structures.
 Because meet and join both commute and associate, a lattice can be viewed as consisting of two commutative semigroups having the same domain.
 For a bounded lattice, these semigroups are in fact commutative monoids.
 The absorption law is the only defining identity that is peculiar to lattice theory.
+A bounded lattice can also be thought of as a commutative rig without the distributive axiom.

 By commutativity, associativity and idempotence one can think of join and meet as operations on non-empty finite sets, rather than on pairs of elements.
 In a bounded lattice the join and meet of the empty set can also be defined (as $0$ and $1,$ respectively).
 This makes bounded lattices somewhat more natural than general lattices, and many authors require all lattices to be bounded.

 The algebraic interpretation of lattices plays an essential role in universal algebra.